amelinagzz/GIFmaker/README.md

     context.fill(CGRect(x: 0, y: 0, width: width, height: height))
 ```

+Double click on the color pickers to choose your favorite two colors.
+Don't choose the same color twice.

-That handles the interpolation between the two colors using hue, saturation and brightness.
+The code aboce handles the interpolation between the two colors using hue, saturation and brightness.
 It’s changing the colors over time.
-The constants to and from are the two main colors, try changing them to any colors you want by modifying the RGB values.
+The constants *to* and *from* are the two main colors.

 That’s it for the `createAutoReversedLoop` function.

 Below everything we’ve done.
 Add this:

+*Note: You will need to replace the quotations for the correct ones*

 ```Swift